why shop manta sleep

 And this is very important.
 If you have existing health conditions, clear sleeping this way with your doctor first.

 💡 Key Takeaway: A potential risk of the zero gravity sleep position is pain caused by increased pressure on your body.
-It happens when you don’t do it the right way.
-Consult your health provider before sleeping in this posture, especially if you have existing health conditions.
+It happens when you don’t do it correctly.
+Consult your health provider before sleeping in the zero-gravity posture, especially if you have existing health conditions.

 Tips for Getting Good Sleep in the Zero Gravity Position